luispedro/talk-scientific-communication/talk.md

 model".

 This does not mean, _avoid formulas_.
-If they are _relevant_ and you take the time to explain them and are presenting to a mathemically-literate audience, your whole presentation can be a series of formulas.
+If they are _relevant_ and you take the time to explain them and are presenting to a mathematically-literate audience, your whole presentation can be a series of formulas.

 ---